-The PCS portal has a 'Quick Quote' facility which is a proportionate process to request and receive quotes for lower value goods and services and for goods and services which are competitively advertised using collaborative framework suppliers.
+The PCS portal has a 'Quick Quote' facility which is a proportionate process to request 8 Annual Procurement Report 2019/20 v1.0 and receive quotes for lower value goods and services and for goods and services which are competitively advertised using collaborative framework suppliers.

-The following summarises the tenders which were advertised on PCS and shows that all of the Care Inspectorate's 2018/19 procurements are below the OJEU threshold.
+The following summarises the tenders which were advertised on PCS and shows that all the Care Inspectorate's 2019/20 procurements are below the OJEU threshold.